How I Went From a Frustrated Classical Pianist,

 Now I help people shortcut that long, frustrating and chaotic phase.

-you’re tired of guessing your way through jazz and are ready for professional
+You’re in the right place especially if you're coming from Classical, or you’re tired of guessing your way through jazz and are ready for professional guidance that GETS REAL RESULTS.

-You're not lacking talent, you're lacking a clear system
+You're not lacking talent, you're lacking a CLEAR SYSTEM

 No more spinning your wheels.

-No more “I just need one more video…”
+No more “I just need one more videos/licks/transcriptions.”

 No more wishing your solos actually sounded good.